filip01/hoare-logic-agda/README.md

 In order to type-check the code in `src/`, you also need to checkout the `agda-lib` submodule.
 For the initial checkout of the repository, you can use

     git clone --recurse-submodules git@github.com:filip01/hoare-logic-agda.git

+## Used literature

+- "Logic in Computer Science" by Huth & Ryan